Restaurant Brands: Starbucks

 Restaurant Brands secured the New Zealand franchise for Starbucks Coffee in 1998, opening the first Starbucks store in Parnell, Auckland, reaching 26 stores nationwide.
 In September 2018, Restaurant Brands announced that it would not be renewing its licensing agreements with Starbucks Coffee International, Inc. (SCI), and with the approval of SCI, sold all fixed assets and stock of its Starbucks stores to Tahua Capital Ltd for NZD$4.4m, with the completion of sale in October 2018.

 Expansion

 Australia

-In 2002 Restaurant Brands expanded its operations overseas with the acquisition of 52 Pizza Hut stores in Victoria Australia.
+In 2002, Restaurant Brands expanded its operations overseas with the acquisition of 52 Pizza Hut stores in Victoria, Australia.
 The Victorian operation ultimately proved unsuccessful, with Restaurant Brands exiting the Australian market entirely by early 2008.

+As of September 2025, the company was operating 70 KFC and Taco Bell stores in Australia.

+United States and insular territories

+Restaurant Brands operates in California under the subsidiary RBD California Restaurants, operating 75 KFC stores across the state.
+By September 2025, the company was operating 71 KFC and Taco Bell stores in California.

+As of September 2025, the company was operating 70 Taco Bell and Pizza Hut stores in Hawaii, Guam and Saipan.